 When it comes to testing for dog urine, the timeline can vary depending on the method used.
 For example, if you are using a home pregnancy test, you will need to wait until at least the day of your missed period before testing.
-However, if you are using a store-bought urine test kit, you can generally test any time after your dog has urinated.
+However, if you are using a store-bought urine test kit, you can generally test at any time after your dog has urinated.

 If you have any concerns about how long your dog’s urine has been sitting out, it is always best to err on the side of caution and test sooner rather than later.

-What’S the Best Way to Get a Urine Sample from a Dog?
+What’s the Best Way to Get a Urine Sample from a Dog?

 If you need to collect a urine sample from your dog, the best way to do it is with a clean catch.
 This involves cleaning the area around your dog’s genitals with a warm, wet cloth.
 Once the area is clean, you will need to hold a container under your dog’s urethra (the opening where urine comes out) while they urinate.